awproksel/leadership-readme/readme.md

 - How can I help you when you're grumpy?

 - How do you prefer feedback? (in scheduled 1o1, as-it-happens, via text, phone, smoke signal?)
-- How do you prefer to recieve recognition (publicly or privately)
+- How do you prefer to receive recognition (publicly or privately)

 - How do we make 1o1s value to you?